MightySpaceman/source2-linux-fixes/README.md

-Fix for Team Fortress 2 not launching on archlinux.
+Fix for Team Fortress 2 and some other source games not launching on archlinux.
 Replaces 'faulty' libtcmalloc_minimal.so.4 library with correct libmimalloc.so from https://github.com/ErnyTech/libmimalloc-sys

 See the [Wiki](https://github.com/MightySpaceman/source2-linux-fixes/wiki)